Ultimate Guide To WordPress RSS

 Tip #1 – WP Comment RSS Feeds

-All the comments posted on your site by visitors will appear in the Comments RSS page …
+All the comments posted on your site by visitors and users will appear in your Comments RSS page …

-Like post entries, your comments feed items will display differently depending on which web browser you are using …
+Like post entries, your comments feed page will display differently depending on the web browser you use …

-Comments feed items seen with Google Chrome
+(RSS comments feed items seen on Google Chrome browser)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: